asainsbury/vagrant-maker/README.md

 ```

 ## The Group Vars
-It all starts at the beggining, which is a group vars files with paths and all sorts of other stuff.
+It all starts at the beginning, which is a group vars files with paths and all sorts of other stuff.
 Look at this file for all the variables.

 ### Host list
 This is the list we are  going to use to generate ssh config and hosts inventory, but also is used by the vagrant file to build the virtual machines.